outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - the solution test has a 'function' and 'equal' structure (are both sides equal yet)
         - the remove operation has a 'subtraction' structure
         - the continue operation has a 'sequence' structure
-        - the condition component has a 'direction' structure (change direction in logic network/tree)
+        - the condition component has a 'direction' structure (change direction in logic network/tree) and 'multiple option' structure (a decision between differing & mutually exclusive options must be made)
-        - the check/test operation has an 'equalizing' & 'injecting' structure (inject variable values to see if both sides are equal)
+        - the check/test operation has an 'equal' & 'inject' structure (inject variable values to see if both sides are equal)
         - the logic function has a 'directed network' or 'tree' structure (follow directed relationships between function components)
       - apply structural interface to connect logic & math structures:
         - some of those structures have structural relationships which should be identified by applying interfaces, like structure (including components like the similarity concept)